 Serving Recommendations

-- Grains: Serve the vegan teriyaki tofu stir fry over a bed of rice (like this Instant Pot basmati rice or jasmine rice), quinoa (Instant Pot), or your grain of choice.
+• Grains: Serve the vegan teriyaki tofu stir fry over a bed of rice (like this garlic rice or brown rice), quinoa), or your grain of choice.

 For a lower-carb option, serve the tofu veggie stir fry with cauliflower rice or low-carb zucchini noodles.